Comparison of Windows Vista and Windows XP

-This page is a comparison of Windows Vista and Windows XP.
 Windows XP and Windows Vista differ considerably in regards to their security architecture, networking technologies, management and administration, shell and user interface, and mobile computing.
 Windows XP has suffered criticism for security problems and issues with performance.
 Vista has received criticism for issues with performance and product activation.
 Another common criticism of Vista concerns the integration of new forms of DRM into the operating system, and User Account Control (UAC) security technology.

 Compatibility

-Windows Vista faces backward compatibility problems with many of the games and utility programs that work in Windows XP.
+Windows Vista faces backward compatibility problems with a number of the games and utility programs that work in Windows XP.
 As of August 2007, there were about 2,000 applications that specifically carried the 'Vista Compatibility Logo', although the majority of applications without the logo will run without any problems.
 This number is low compared to the number of programs that were compatible with XP in 2007, either natively or under emulation.